KeePass 2.60 / 1.43 Classic – Free Password Manager

 0

-The databases are encrypted using the best and most secure encryption algorithms.
-A password database consists of only one file that can be transferred from one computer to another easily.
+The databases are encrypted using industry-leading, highly secure encryption algorithms.
+A password database is stored in a single file, making it easy to transfer from one computer to another.

 KeePass All Features

-KeePass makes use of the frequent CSV export format of varied password safes like Password Keeper and Password Agent.
-Exports from these programs might be simply imported to your KeePass databases.
-The password list might be exported to formats like TXT, HTML, XML, and CSV.
+KeePass uses the common CSV export format used by various password managers, such as Password Keeper and Password Agent.
+Exports from these programs might be imported into your KeePass databases.
+The password list can be exported to various formats like TXT, HTML, XML, and CSV.

 The application has a portable edition: you may carry it on a USB stick and run it on Windows systems without installation.